asmagill/mjolnir_asm/undocumented/README.md

 mjolnir._asm.undocumented
 =========================

-Development space  for Mjolnir modules using undocumented or Private APIs.
+Organizational space for Mjolnir modules using undocumented or Private APIs.
 To the best of my knowledge, all other modules I've created use only standard, stock OSX API functionality.
 Since a large number were ported from a previous project that led to Mjolnir, I can't say that with absolute certainty, but it is certainly what I aim for.

-Any module I create which uses any undocumented or private API will be listed here.
+Any module I knowingly create which uses any undocumented or private API will be listed here.

 Because these use undocumented features, the mantra "Caveat Emptor" rings even more true than usual.
 I make no claims or guarantees that these will work for you or that they will work with any past, present, or future version of OS X.  All I will state is that they do not crash on my primary machine, which is a MacBook Pro running 10.10pb2, and that they provide at least some of the desired functions (or else why bother?) for me.